toreanderson/toreanderson.github.io/_posts/2018-12-01-huawei-me906s-hp-lt4132-enabling-ipv6.markdown

 Netherlands (MCCMNC 20416), then the ME906s-158 will apply the Deutsche Telekom profile (`"26201"`).

-Unfortunately, the documentation offers no information on how the different PLMN profiles differ and how they change the way the module work.
+Unfortunately, the documentation offers no information on how the PLMN profiles differ and how they change the way the module work.

 My provider (Telenor Norway, MCCMNC 24201) is not present in the factory default list.
 In that case, the module appears to use the `"00000"` PLMN